ceph/ceph/doc/rados/operations/placement-groups.rst

 Specifying expected pool size
 -----------------------------

-When a cluster or pool is first created, it will consume a small fraction of the total cluster capacity and will appear to the system as if it should only need a small number of placement groups.
-However, in most cases cluster administrators have a good idea which pools are expected to consume most of the system capacity over time.
+When a cluster or pool is first created, it consumes only a small fraction of the total cluster capacity and appears to the system as if it should need only a small number of PGs.
+However, in some cases, cluster administrators know which pools are likely to consume most of the system capacity in the long run.
-By providing this information to Ceph, a more appropriate number of PGs can be used from the beginning, preventing subsequent changes in ``pg_num`` and the overhead associated with moving data around when those adjustments are made.
+When Ceph is provided with this information, a more appropriate number of PGs can be used from the beginning, obviating subsequent changes in ``pg_num`` and the associated overhead cost of relocating data.

-The *target size* of a pool can be specified in two ways: either in terms of the absolute size of the pool (i.e., bytes), or as a weight relative to other pools with a ``target_size_ratio`` set.
+The *target size* of a pool can be specified in two ways: either in relation to the absolute size (in bytes) of the pool, or as a weight relative to all other pools that have ``target_size_ratio`` set.

-For example:
+For example, to tell the system that ``mypool`` is expected to consume 100 TB, run the following command:

 .. prompt:: bash #

    ceph osd pool set mypool target_size_bytes 100T

-will tell the system that `mypool` is expected to consume 100 TiB of space.
-Alternatively:
+Alternatively, to tell the system that ``mypool`` is expected to consume a ratio of 1.0 relative to other pools that have ``target_size_ratio`` set, adjust the ``target_size_ratio`` setting of ``my pool`` by running the following command:

 .. prompt:: bash #

    ceph osd pool set mypool target_size_ratio 1.0

-will tell the system that `mypool` is expected to consume 1.0 relative to the other pools with ``target_size_ratio`` set.
-If `mypool` is the only pool in the cluster, this means an expected use of 100% of the total capacity.
-If there is a second pool with ``target_size_ratio`` 1.0, both pools would expect to use 50% of the cluster capacity.
+If `mypool` is the only pool in the cluster, then it is expected to use 100% of the total cluster capacity.
+However, if the cluster contains a second pool that has ``target_size_ratio`` set to 1.0, then both pools are expected to use 50% of the total cluster capacity.

-You can also set the target size of a pool at creation time with the optional ``--target-size-bytes <bytes>`` or ``--target-size-ratio <ratio>`` arguments to the ``ceph osd pool create`` command.
+The ``ceph osd pool create`` command has two command-line options that can be used to set the target size of a pool at creation time: ``--target-size-bytes
+<bytes>`` and ``--target-size-ratio <ratio>``.

-Note that if impossible target size values are specified (for example, a capacity larger than the total cluster) then a health warning (``POOL_TARGET_SIZE_BYTES_OVERCOMMITTED``) will be raised.
+Note that if the target-size values that have been specified are impossible (for example, a capacity larger than the total cluster), then a health check (``POOL_TARGET_SIZE_BYTES_OVERCOMMITTED``) will be raised.

-If both ``target_size_ratio`` and ``target_size_bytes`` are specified for a pool, only the ratio will be considered, and a health warning (``POOL_HAS_TARGET_SIZE_BYTES_AND_RATIO``) will be issued.
+If both ``target_size_ratio`` and ``target_size_bytes`` are specified for a pool, then the latter will be ignored, the former will be used in system calculations, and a health check (``POOL_HAS_TARGET_SIZE_BYTES_AND_RATIO``) will be raised.

 Specifying bounds on a pool's PGs
 ---------------------------------